30449 - MATHEMATICS - MODULE 2 (APPLIED MATHEMATICS)

 - Apply the learned calculus methods to solve an optimization problem, to analyze the asymptotic behavior of a dynamical system, to compute the solutions of a differential/difference equation.

 - Demonstrate the main properties of a model.

 - Formulate in a proper way the assumptions which are required to apply the mathematical tool.

 - Exercises (exercises, database, software etc.)

-Teaching and learning activities for this course are divided into (1) face-to-face-lectures, (2) in class exercises.
+Teaching and learning activities for this course are divided into (1) face-to-face-lectures and/or online lectures, (2) in class exercises.